pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   </template>
 </event-visualizer>

 When a bubbling and composed event is dispatched from `span#d` the composed path contains `span#d`, `p#c`, shadow root, and `div#a`.
 Something important to note about the composed path is that it not only includes the node with listeners that are invoked by this event but all the nodes in the path.
-In the previous example when changing `bubbles` to `false` and leaving `composed` to `true`, the composed path remains identical even the event directly propagates from `span#d` to `div#a`.
+In the previous example, when changing `bubbles` to `false` and leaving `composed` to `true`, the composed path remains identical even though the event directly propagates from `span#d` to `div#a`.

 Careful readers might notice that the composed path remains identical as the event propagate, while the target is retargeted.
 The composed path offers an escape hatch to the shadow DOM encapsulation model as it gives you access to component internals.
 For example, as the event reaches `div#a`, its target is set to `div#a`.
 However, it is always possible to get a handle on the node which originally dispatched the event by looking up the first entry in the composed path.

 Something that hasn't been discussed in this article is the shadow tree [`mode`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/mode).
 Until now all the shadow trees presented in this article were `open` shadow trees.
-Open shadow enforces a loose encapsulation as it is possible to get access its internal via `Element.prototype.shadowRoot` and `Event.prototype.composedPath`.
+Open shadow enforces a loose encapsulation as it is possible to get access to its internals via `Element.prototype.shadowRoot` and `Event.prototype.composedPath`.

-Enforcing strict encapsulation can be enforced by setting the shadow root  to `closed`.
-In this mode, `Element.prototype.shadowRoot` always returns `null` regardless if a shadow tree is attached to the element.
+Strict encapsulation can be enforced by setting the shadow root  to `closed`.
+In this mode, `Element.prototype.shadowRoot` always returns `null` regardless of whether a shadow tree is attached to the element or not.
 The composed path also omits nodes from closed shadow trees.

 <event-visualizer label="Nested closed shadow trees" event-bubbles event-composed>
   <template>